protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 All scripts have an entry function called `main`, which can take any number of arguments and return any data type.

-This script simply accesses the `owners` dictionary in the `PetStore` contract using the token ID and returns the address of the token's owner, or fail if the value is `nil`.
+In this script, the `main` function accesses the `owners` dictionary in the `PetStore` contract using the token ID and returns the address of the token's owner, or fails if the value is `nil`.

-It's worth repeating myself this: Scripts do not require any gas fee and authorization.
-They are just programs that reads public data on the blockchain.
+As a reminder, scripts do not require any gas fee or authorization because they only read public data on the blockchain rather than writing to it.

-Executing a script with Flow CLI is also pretty straightforward:
+Here's how to execute a script with the Flow CLI:

 ```shell